Daniels taking more-with-less blueprint to general manager meetings

 Unlike in past off-seasons, the Rangers aren’t the experts’ choice to land the top prizes in free agency, on the trade market or in the yet-to-be-determined posting system with Nippon Professional Baseball.

 This isn’t the winter of 2012-13, in other words, when the Rangers were the favorites to sign, among others, Josh Hamilton and Zack Greinke, and acquire Justin Upton and Matt Garza via trade.
-The winter meetings in Nashville revolved around the Rangers, many reported.
+The winter meetings that year in Nashville revolved around the Rangers, many reported.

 Days later a sad trombone was playing at Globe Life Park, as the Rangers missed on all of the above.